IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-1/Readme.md

 IBM Cloud Pak for Business Automation (CP4BA) assembles certified software from the IBM Automation Platform for Digital Business on multiple cloud infrastructures.
 It offers design, build, run, and automation services to rapidly scale your programs and fully execute and operationalize an automation strategy.

-You can read more about CP4BA here: **https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=overview-what-is-cloud-pak-business-automation**
+You can read more about CP4BA **<a href="https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=overview-what-is-cloud-pak-business-automation" target="_blank">here</a>**

 ## Lab Overview

 In this Lab, you will learn how to **configure and install a CP4BA production deployment** on an OpenShift cluster using the **rapid deployment scripts** developed by the IBM Business Automation and Digital Labor SWAT team.

 The rapid deployment scripts cover a small area of deployments, and are thus the preferred choice for rapid deployment of PoC or Demo environments.
-They are available on **public GitHub** (**https://github.com/IBM/cp4ba-rapid-deployment**) and, therefore, can be used by customers, business partners, and IBMers.
+They are available on this **<a href="https://github.com/IBM/cp4ba-rapid-deployment" target="_blank">public GitHub</a>** and, therefore, can be used by customers, business partners, and IBMers.

 The rapid deployment scripts are available for **some selected CP4BA versions**.